Towards Compositional Adversarial Robustness: Generalizing Adversarial Training to Composite Semantic Perturbations: Experiments

 \subsection{Analysis, Discussion, and Visualization}

 \paragraph{Robust Accuracy vs. Number of Attacks and Their combinations.} We conduct an ablation study to show that the number of attacks and their combinations can hugely affect robust accuracy, illustrating the importance of attack ordering and the new insights into robustness through our proposed composite adversarial examples.
-Fig.~\ref{fig:composite_attack_eval} already demonstrates that our model is the most resilient to composite adversarial examples consisting of different numbers of attacks, in terms of attaining the lowest attack success rate in the test set that each model initially correctly classified.
-Furthermore, Table~\ref{tab:ra_with_diff_attack_num} shows that as the number of attacks increases (\textit{CAA}$_{1}$ to \textit{CAA}$_{6}$), the RA of our proposed GAT consistently outperforms all other models.
+Fig. \ref{fig:composite_attack_eval} already demonstrates that our model is the most resilient to composite adversarial examples consisting of different numbers of attacks, in terms of attaining the lowest attack success rate in the test set that each model initially correctly classified.
+Furthermore, Table \ref{tab:ra_with_diff_attack_num} shows that as the number of attacks increases (\textit{CAA}$_{1}$ to \textit{CAA}$_{6}$), the RA of our proposed GAT consistently outperforms all other models.
 Specifically, GAT outperforms other baselines by up to 35\%.
 Although the standard model (Normal$^\dagger$) has the advantage of higher cleaning accuracy, it is still not resistant to semantic and various composite adversarial perturbations.
 Results of \textit{three attacks} in Tables \ref{tab:cifar10_ra} and \ref{tab:imagenet_ra} demonstrate the effect of different combinations when the number of attacks is fixed.
 Comparing GAT with others on both CIFAR-10 and ImageNet, the result shows that \textit{\textit{GAT-f}} is more robust than all baselines under three different attacks by 9\% $\sim$ 23\%.
 On ImageNet, \textit{GAT-f} also outperforms those baselines.
-For more experimental results, including single attacks, Auto-attack, two-component attacks, and other results on other datasets (e.g., SVHN), please refer to Appendix \ref*{sec:appendix_additional_exp}.
+For more experimental results, including single attacks, Auto-attack, two-component attacks, and other results on other datasets (e.g., SVHN), please refer to Appendix \ref{sec:appendix_additional_exp}.

-\paragraph{Effectiveness of Random/Scheduled Ordering.} We conducted the pairwise t-test to compare the effectiveness of random and scheduled ordering.
-By running ten experiments with different initializations, the experimental results on CIFAR10 / Full-attack show that the robust accuracy of \textit{scheduled} ordering is statistically significantly lower than \textit{random} ordering ($p$-value $<.001$ for all models).
+\paragraph{Effectiveness of Random vs. Scheduled Ordering.} We evaluated the effectiveness of random versus scheduled ordering by conducting pairwise t-tests.
+Ten experiments were conducted with different initializations, and the experimental results on CIFAR10/Full-attack demonstrated that the robust accuracy of the \textit{scheduled} ordering was significantly lower than that of the \textit{random} ordering ($p$-value $<.001$ for all models).